Cafeteria Flooring Vancouver, BC

 - Higher traction for constant moisture

-- Improved cleanability vs. failing grout lines
+- Improved cleanability versus failing grout lines

 Entrances & Transition Zones

-- Wet-boot traction planning
+- Wet-weather traction planning

-- Durable wear performance
+- Durable wear performance at threshold zones

-- Easier maintenance under tracked-in dirt
+- Easier maintenance under tracked-in dirt and moisture

 Cafeteria Flooring Systems We Install

-- Strong adhesion + wear resistance
+- Strong adhesion and wear resistance

-- Clean finish options for public spaces
+- Clean, seamless finish options for public spaces

-- Easy routine maintenance
+- Straightforward routine maintenance

 - Slip-control texture options by zone

-- Durable under traffic + carts
+- Durable under traffic and carts

-- Topcoats tuned for cleanability
+- Topcoats chosen with cleanability in mind

-- Modern appearance for guest areas
+- Modern appearance for guest-facing areas

-- Consistent finish + easy upkeep
+- Consistent finish and easy upkeep

 - Good visual durability in high traffic

-- Stain resistance improvements
+- Better stain resistance

 - Wear protection for traffic lanes